-The concept was well defined by the inventor but is now a bit vague. http://www.cs.berkeley.edu/~vazirani/algorithms/chap6.pdf is better than http://mat.gsia.cmu.edu/classes/dynamic/dynamic.html .
-Here are some hallmarks of DP —
+The concept was well defined by the inventor but is now a bit vague. http://www.cs.berkeley.edu/~vazirani/algorithms/chap6.pdf is the best I have seen, but also check out http://mat.gsia.cmu.edu/classes/dynamic/dynamic.html .
+Below are some hallmarks of DP —

 * solve sub-problems before solving the bigger problem.
 This approach/strategy is quite general